 All trainees will have to demonstrate, before they receive their CCT, that they have appropriate experience in all these areas.
 In some very specialised areas this appropriate experience may comprise evidence of attending lectures or seminars, together with attending, in a supernumerary capacity, a number of ward-rounds and/or out-patient clinics dealing with the care of a particular group of patients.

 All procedures required of a Respiratory/GIM trainee are listed in section 10 of the curriculum.
-Trainees must complete DOPS but also keep a logbook of procedures (specifically bronchoscopy and pleural procedures: see ARCP and PAYE for links to example templates).
+Trainees must complete DOPS but also keep a logbook of procedures (specifically bronchoscopy and pleural procedures).
 Specific requirements include:

 Additional GIM CPD can be gained through various courses and seminars.
 We’re lucky that in London there are several options right on our doorstep: